WalterSchaertl/NYRPQuestions/README.md

 ##TODOs

 ### Missing Required Functionality
-1. HTML render of questions
-2. Capturing of diagrams for questions
-3. Hyper/Sub script buttons
+1. Hyper/Sub script buttons
-4. Save results to JSON and uploading to NYRP project
+2. Save results to JSON and uploading to NYRP project
-5. Popup with which questions could not be generated
+3. Popup with which questions could not be generated

 ### Non Required Improvements
 1. When regenerating questions, keep the files/topics from the old questions